 Sales Excellence Examples

-- An excellent sales rep ramps after a short period of time
+- An excellent sales rep ramps to a full workload after a short time.

 Other than quantitative metrics, these examples of sales excellence can help you identify what to aim for within your company.